 Problem

-• The customer could visit the store every day and check product availability.
+.
+The customer is very interested in a particular brand of product (say, it’s a new model of the iPhone) which should become available in the store very soon. - The customer could visit the store every day and check product availability.
 But while the product is still en route, most of these trips would be pointless.

 Solution

-• The object that has some interesting state is often called subject, but since it’s also going to notify other objects about the changes to its state, we’ll call it publisher.
+- The object that has some interesting state is often called subject, but since it’s also going to notify other objects about the changes to its state, we’ll call it publisher.

-• All other objects that want to track changes to the publisher’s state are called subscribers.
+- All other objects that want to track changes to the publisher’s state are called subscribers.

-• The Observer pattern suggests that you add a subscription mechanism to the publisher class so individual objects can subscribe to or unsubscribe from a stream of events coming from that publisher.
+- The Observer pattern suggests that you add a subscription mechanism to the publisher class so individual objects can subscribe to or unsubscribe from a stream of events coming from that publisher.

 [Creational] Singleton